California Assembly delays session after virus outbreak

 “Unfortunately where we are today is different than where we were two, three or four weeks ago.
 Cases are surging, hospitalizations are increasing and mostly this is a reflection of a lot more community spread,” Los Angeles County Public Health Director Barbara Ferrer said.

+Overall, about 56% of the state’s nearly 74,000 hospital beds are occupied, leaving some 32,000 beds available for new patients.
+But the number of coronavirus hospitalizations has steadily increased in the past few weeks, now accounting for 8% of all hospitalizations in California compared to about 6% a month ago.

+Hospitals in Imperial County are overwhelmed, forcing the transfer of 500 patients to medical facilities in other counties.

 In response, Newsom has ordered bars, indoor restaurant dining and other indoor businesses to close for the next three weeks in 23 of the state’s 58 counties.
-Over the busy Independence Day weekend, Newsom’s administration deployed “strike teams” of state inspectors to monitor businesses in those counties.
-But the teams only issued 52 citations because most business owners complied with state directives, Newsom said Monday.
+Over the busy Independence Day weekend, Newsom’s administration deployed “strike teams” of state inspectors to enforce those rules.
+But the teams only issued 52 citations because most business owners complied with state directives, Newsom said.

 “The overwhelming majority of people were doing the right thing,” he said.
 “Even if people were out of compliance, the engagement got people back into compliance very quickly.”